jc21/MMM-Sounds/README.md

 # MMM-Sounds

 This a module for the [MagicMirror](https://magicmirror.builders/).
-It can play MP3 sounds through your device when triggered by other modules.
+It can play WAV sounds through your Pi when triggered by other modules.

-*This can only play WAV files.*
+**This can only play WAV files.**

+Although this has been developed for the Raspbian operating system, any system that uses `alsa` would likely work too.

 ## Prerequisites